build-on-aws/java-fm-playground/README.md

 ## 👨‍💻 Access the Application

-After successful deployment of the application, open your web browser and navigate to: http://localhost:3000
+After successful deployment, open your web browser and navigate to: http://localhost:3000

-You should now see the Spring Boot FM Playground up and running!
+You should now see the Java FM Playground up and running!

-Happy Coding! 👩‍💻👨‍💻
+Have fun! 👩‍💻👨‍💻

 ## Security